Tapad/sbt-docker-compose/README.md

     composeRemoveContainersOnShutdown := // True if a Docker Compose should remove containers when shutting down the compose instance.
 This defaults to True. composeContainerStartTimeoutSeconds := // The amount of time in seconds to wait for the containers in a Docker Compose instance to start.
 Defaults to 500 seconds. composeRemoveTempFileOnShutdown := // True if a Docker Compose should remove the post Custom Tag processed Compose File on shutdown.
-This defaults to True. dockerMachineName =: //If running on OSX the name of the Docker Machine Virtual machine being used.
-If not overridden it is set to 'default'
+This defaults to True. dockerMachineName =: // If running on OSX the name of the Docker Machine Virtual machine being used.
+If not overridden it is set to 'default' dockerImageCreationPlugin =: // Specifies the sbt plugin being used Docker image creation.
+This defaults to SbtDocker for the 'sbt-docker' plugin but can also be set to NativePackager for the 'sbt-native-packager' plugin.

 There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**] (examples) folder.